dd86k/ddcpuid/README.md

 GDC support is still experimental. **Compiling above -O1 segfaults at run-time.**
 (tested on GDC 8.3.0-6ubuntu1~18.04.1)

+On GDC 10.0, it has been tested that applying any optimization levels break analysis and thus show improper results.

 ## LDC Notes

 Since LDC 1.13.0 includes lld-link on Windows platforms, the project may fail